 So what is a fatty acid anyway?

-In chemistry, particularly biochemistry, a fatty acid is a chain of carbon atoms that are associated with hydrogen atoms.
-They can be either saturated or unsaturated with the hydrogen atoms.
-They serve many purposes in the body.
-Fatty acids are important sources of fuel because, when metabolized, they yield large quantities of energy.
-Many cell types can use either glucose or fatty acids for this purpose.
-They are also important in the walls of cells.
+A fatty acid is a naturally occurring compound found in all fats and oils.
+Fatty acids can be either solid or liquid and they are oily to the touch.
+They serve many important purposes in the human body.
+For instance, fatty acids can be sources of fuel because when they are eaten they produce large quantities of energy.
+Many cell types can use fatty acids for this exact purpose.
+They are also important in supporting and strengthening the walls of cells.

-Saturated fatty acids (the active ingredients in Ecovet) have no double carbon bonds and are not prone to breakdown.
+Solid fatty acids (the active ingredients in Ecovet) are safe to the touch and are not prone to breakdown.
 They are very stable at room temperature.
-Unsaturated fatty acids, on the other hand, can combine with oxygen.
-This leads to degradation and they become rancid.
+Other types of liquid fatty acids can combine with oxygen and they can become rancid.

 I heard that Ecovet uses palm kernel oil.
 I have concerns about palm oil production, and the horrible decimation of the forests by those trying to capitalize on the popularity of this ingredient in so many products now.
 What’s your source?